 Living in India where the population only goes up and up, I was surprised when Samuel, the second engineer, told us that the population of his country, Bulgaria, is falling!
 From nine million in 1985, to seven million now.
 Why?
 Because of the economic collapse after the fall of communism in 1989, and because of Bulgaria joining the EU in 2007.
 So where did two million Bulgarians go?
 To Germany, along with two million Romanians!
 If Germany accommodated them, plus all the refugees it’s been taking in, maybe Lady Liberty should be relocated to Germany from New York, especially with Trump’s new policies!

 Dinner table conversations with Samuel and the Egyptian chief engineer, Tareq, were fun actually.
 I miss them.
 Samuel’s wide-ranging topics – from Baba Vanga and Akashic records, to movies and documentaries, to recent research in tech for studying the mind – were always engaging.
 Since Tareq’s communication style didn’t allow for nuance, he made some pretty interesting, but jaw-dropping, statements!
 Really, the way different people express things can leave you totally surprised.
 The electrical engineer, Kris, who is from Poland, was once telling a group of us about some scientific work on black holes.
 He got frustrated because he couldn’t get the name of the scientist, went bright pink with the effort, finally slouched in his chair, bent his neck to one side and proclaimed, “That guy!”
-Of course, it was obvious that no disrespect was intended.
+Of course, it was obvious that no disrespect to Stephen Hawking was intended.

 I spent forty minutes every evening with the deck cadet, Llorenç, to add a little to my meagre knowledge of Spanish.
 Llorenç is from Mallorca and speaks Catalan and Spanish.
 We wrote out conversations for translation around our own experiences.
 I wanted to learn to say things in preterite tense as I had only done lessons in present continuous when I attempted to learn Spanish before.
 This way, I could talk about things that have already happened in my long life rather than simply give a commentary in present continuous!